 How to find flow is a tricky question, yet it’s one I have spent the past 15 years trying to answer.
-To find it, I co-founded and am the current director of research for the Flow Genome Project, an organization dedicated to decoding the science of ultimate human performance.
+To find it, I co-founded and became director of research for the Flow Genome Project.
+[Editor's note: Kotler is currently the Executive Director of Flow Research Collective.]

 Psychological triggers are conditions in our inner environment that create more flow.
 They are psychological strategies for driving attention into the now.

 Back in the 1970s, pioneering flow researcher Mihaly Csikszentmihalyi identified clear goals, immediate feedback and the challenge/skills ratio as the three most critical.
 Let’s take a closer look.